meghdadFar/snlp/README.md

 ### **Identification of Statistically Redundant Words**

+Redundant words carry little value and can exacerbate the results of many NLP tasks.
+To solve this issue, traditionally, a pre-defined list of words, called stop words was defined and removed from the data.
+However, creating such a list is not optimal because in addition to being a rule-based and manual approach which does not generalize well, one has to assume that there is a uneversal list of stop words that represents highly low entropy words for all corpora, which is a very strong assumption and not necessarily a true assumption in many cases.

+To solve this issue, one can use a purely sttistical solution which is completely automatic and does not make any universal assumption.
+It only focuses on the corpus at hand.
 Words can be represented with various statistics.
 For instance, they can be represented by term frequency (tf) or inverse document ferquency (idf).
-Terms with anomalous (very high or very low) statistics usually carry no value for  document classification.
-This package provides a functionality (`snlp.preprocessing.WordFilter`) to identify such terms in a completely automatic fashion.
-The logic is to first gaussanize the distribution of specified statistic (tf or ifd), then identify words with anomalous values on the gaussanized distribution by looking at their z-score.
-This way, one does not have to manually provide upper and lower thresholds.
+Terms with anomalous (very high or very low) statistics usually carry little value.
+SNLP enables you to identify such terms in a completely automatic fashion.
+While the solution is complex behind the scene, as it firsts needs to gaussanizing the distribution of specified statistics (i.e. tf or ifd), and then identifying words with anomalous values on the gaussanized distribution by looking at their z-score, the API is very easy and convinient to use.
+The example below shows how you can use this API: